 '''

+options {

-options { // ...
+// ...

+(continues on next page)

 '''

 '''

 ixfr-from-differences yes;

 // ...

 };

 '''

 As mentioned above, the simplest and most common use of a DNS firewall is to poison domain names known to be purely malicious, by simply making them disappear.
 All DNS RPZ rules are expressed as resource record sets (RRsets), and the way to express a "force a name-does-not-exist condition" is by adding a CNAME pointing to the root domain (.).
 In practice this looks like: